Speed Management Hub

 Additionally, the Transport Accident Commission in Victoria, Australia, in their Road Safety Monitor 2019, reported on drivers’ perceptions of speeds - see here.

 About 650,000 people are estimated to die annually in road crashes because of speeding (for a definition of speeding see Q1.3), though this is most likely an under-estimate.
-In high-income countries, it is estimated that speed is responsible for about 30% of deaths on the road, while in some low- and middle-income countries, this percentage increases to almost 50%.
+Various studies indicate that speed is responsible for about 30%- to 50% of deaths on the road.

 The relationship between speeds and crash outcome has been captured in various models, most notably Nilsson’s “Power Model”.
 This shows that a 1% increase in average speed results in approximately a 2% increase in injury crash frequency, a 3% increase in severe crash frequency, and a 4% increase in fatal crash frequency (see Q1.7 to understand better the impact of speed).
 Thus, this model shows how decreasing speed by only a few km/h can significantly reduce the risks of and severity of crashes.
 Lower driving speeds also benefit quality of life, especially in urban areas as the reduction of speed mitigates air pollution, greenhouse gas emissions, fuel consumption and noise.